Are you a new test engineer? Or do you want to put yourself out there, but aren't sure how to contribute?

 Dos and Don’ts of Running a Meet-up

-If you've read this far, perhaps my persuasive writing :) has excited you so much that you might actually want to organize your own meet-up?
+If you've read this far, perhaps my persuasive writing has excited you so much that you might actually want to start your community-building journey and organize your own meet-up.

 - Find a sponsor.
-They provide pizza and beet for a meet-up and having food help a lot.
+They provide pizza and beer for your upcoming events, and having food at a meet-up helps a lot.
 It also just helps to have a sponsor that is a champion of the event to help with the promotion and publicity.

-- Consistency – Have a meet-up at least once a month.
-It doesn't necessarily have to be at the exact same time and place, but for consistency, we do try to have it on Thursday the third Thursday of every month.
-But you can always throw in an extra Meetup just always try to have a core meet up.
+- Consistency.
+Have a meet-up at least once a month.
+It doesn't necessarily have to be at the exact same time and place, but for consistency, we do try to have it on Thursday, the third Thursday of every month.
+But you can always throw in extra exciting events; just always try to have a core meet-up.

 - Make everyone feel welcome.
 It's a social event.
-It's a social event.
 People leave work.
 They're showing up to the meet-up, and it's just one of those things where you know to just talk to everyone.

-- Don't always only have beer — have options.
+- Don't always only have a beer — have options.

 - Don't be discouraged.
-A lot of people quit meet-up really early.
-Sometimes when people see that there are only five or 10 people at a meet-up they might get discouraged, but you got to keep in mind your long term goal you're never going to get a hundred people to every meet-up right off the bat.
+A lot of people quit meet-ups really early.
+Sometimes when people see that there are only five or ten people at a meet-up, they might get discouraged.
+But you got to keep in mind the long-term goal you're never going to get a hundred people to every meet-up right off the bat.
 You have to build to that.

-Are you convinced in the power of a testing community?
+Are you convinced in the power of a software testing community?

 Fill out the quick survey and let me know what you think: https://forms.gle/w6HB2JCPYb78FEuo8